bossprank/wordsenseapi/.cline/lessons_learned_20250508_async_llm.md

 # Lessons Learned: Debugging Async Flask App (2025-05-08)

+> **NOTE (2025-05-10):** The project is being migrated from Flask to FastAPI.
+> Many lessons here regarding LLM interaction, prompting, schema handling, and general debugging remain valuable.
+> However, specific discussions and solutions related to managing async operations and event loops
+> within the Flask + `a2wsgi` + Uvicorn/Hypercorn environment (particularly in Point 2 and 3)
+> are superseded by FastAPI's native async capabilities.
+> See `.cline/lessons_learned_fastapi_migration_20250510.md` for the new direction.

 **Context:** Debugging 500 errors related to Firestore database writes and LLM calls within a Flask application that uses asynchronous operations (`async def` routes, `google-generativeai`, `google-cloud-firestore` async client).

 **Initial Problem:**